Console

 Tips for effective console use

-• Use Tab completion frequently to discover available functions and avoid typos
+• Use Tab completion to discover available functions and avoid typos

-• Use lc\ with search terms to quickly find functions related to your task
+• Use lc\ or lcp\ with search terms to quickly find functions related to your task

-• Use lg to discover generic functions that work with specific data types
+• Use lk or lg to discover generic functions that work with specific kinds of values

-• The console maintains command history - use Ctrl+P/Ctrl+N to recall previous commands
+• The console maintains command history - use up arrow / down arrow to recall previous commands

-• Use enter-console "description" within your programs to drop into a debugging console
+• Use enter-console "description" within your programs to drop into console

 • Use Ctrl+L to clear the screen when output gets cluttered